astratow/git-setup/readme.md

 >Settings>Developer Settings> Personal Access Key

-Settings is on top right and Developer Seetings will appear on the bottom left (conviniently).
+Settings is on top right and Developer Settings will appear on the bottom left (conviniently).
 Personal access key top left, last line.

 ## SETUP GIT